The Palladium RPG Book V: "Further" Adventures in the Northern Wilderness

-"Further" Adventures in the Northern Wilderness is a 1990 tabletop game adventure published by Palladium Books for Palladium Fantasy.
+The Palladium RPG Book V: "Further" Adventures in the Northern Wilderness is a 1990 role-playing game adventure published by Palladium Books for Palladium Fantasy Role-Playing Game.

 Plot summary

-"Further" Adventures in the Northern Wilderness is an adventure in which four short adventure scenarios are presented, located in the Bruu-ga-Belimar mountains.
+The Palladium RPG Book V: "Further" Adventures in the Northern Wilderness is an adventure in which four short adventure scenarios are presented, located in the Bruu-ga-Belimar mountains.
 It includes randomized encounter tables tailored to the region and offers a detailed description of a mountain village.

 Publication history

 "Further" Adventures in the Northern Wilderness was written by Kevin Siembieda with a cover by Thomas Miller and published by Palladium Books in 1990 as a 48-page book.